coughingmouse/Korean-Romanization/README.md

 | ㅢ |
 | uj |

-* Apostrophe is used to indicate abbreviation.
+* Apostrophe is used to indicate abbreviation instead of for the transliteration of ⟨ㅇ⟩.
 * Are-a is unused.
 * It is possible to allow omitting ⟨w⟩ for ⟨ㅗ⟩ anywhere but at the beginning of a sentence.